 Cognitive Load in Web Design

-Cognitive Load in web design refers to the mental effort required for users to process information while navigating a website.
+Cognitive Load in web design refers to the mental effort required for users to process information while navigating a website, which directly impacts their cognitive abilities.
 Understanding this concept is crucial for creating user-friendly interfaces.
 By minimising cognitive load, designers can enhance the overall user experience and increase engagement.
 This blog will delve into strategies for reducing cognitive load in web design, offering practical tips to streamline user interactions effectively.

 Understanding Cognitive Load

 When users interact with a website, they face different cognitive load challenges.
-These challenges can be categorised into three main types: Intrinsic Cognitive Load, Extraneous Cognitive Load, and Germane Cognitive Load.
+These challenges can be categorised into three main cognitive function types: Intrinsic Cognitive Load, Extraneous Cognitive Load, and Germane Cognitive Load.

 Types of Cognitive Load